I have been using Elizabeth David as my guide these past weeks, eating simply and being mindful of the produce.

 1 garlic clove, finely chopped

 a few sprigs of parsley, chopped

 Char the skin of the pepper.
-You can do this by using a char grill pan on the stove, impaling the pepper on a long metal skewer and turning it round and round over a gas flame until it is charred quite black (with a wonderful smoky flavour) or charing under a grill or on a BBQ.
+You can do this by using a char grill pan on the stove, or by impaling the pepper on a long metal skewer and turning it round and round over a gas flame until it is charred quite black (with a wonderful smoky flavour).
+Or char it under a grill or on a BBQ.

 Remove the blackened skin, and remove the core and seeds.